gradle/gradle/design-docs/tooling-api-improvements.md

     - The action result cannot be serialized or deserialized.
     - The Gradle process is killed before the action completes.
     - The action requests an unknown model.
+    - The action is compiled for Java 6 but the build runs with Java 5.

 ## Story: Tooling API build action iterates over the projects of build